FAQ

 • Faculty Diversity: The fellowship has 12 full time faculty with Certificates of Added Qualification in Sports Medicine (CAQSM), making it one of the largest fellowship faculties in the nation.
 Seven of our current faculty trained in family medicine, while five trained in pediatrics.

-• Core Training: By the completion of fellowship training, the fellow will be proficient in such areas as musculoskeletal physical assessment, joint injection, casting and splinting, cardiopulmonary exercise testing, cardiac stress testing, caring for the elite athlete, psychosocial assessment of athletes, team approach to musculoskeletal care, coordinating mass event coverage, and both diagnostic and procedural musculoskeletal ultrasound.
+• Core Training: By the completion of fellowship training, fellows will be proficient in such areas as musculoskeletal physical assessment, joint injection, casting and splinting, cardiopulmonary exercise testing, cardiac stress testing, caring for the elite athlete, psychosocial assessment of athletes, team approach to musculoskeletal care, coordinating mass event coverage, and both diagnostic and procedural musculoskeletal ultrasound.
 Our fellows gain robust experiences in autologous growth factor therapy (PRP, ABI), peripheral nerve hydrodissection, and percutaneous tenotomy (Tenex).

 • Research: Our program emphasizes research in its curriculum.
-Current studies include the assessment of prevention of sudden cardiac arrest in athletes, injury rates in youth sports, athlete mental health, and concussion assessment and crare.
+Current studies include the assessment of prevention of sudden cardiac arrest in athletes, injury rates in youth sports, athlete mental health, and concussion assessment and care.
 Each fellow is expected to become involved in a research project AND a quality improvement project during the fellowship year.
-This project will be supervised by one or more faculty mentors, who provides guidance, leadership, and advice.
+This project will be supervised by one or more faculty mentors, who will provide guidance, leadership, and advice.
 The UW Sports Medicine Fellowship is one of the nation’s best funded research fellowships, and research is an integral part of fellowship training here.

 • Speaker Development: Lecture opportunities are plentiful.
 Our fellows coordinate monthly journal clubs on recent articles in the literature.
-The fellow is expected to lecture to primary care sports medicine faculty, orthopedic sports medicine faculty, sports physiatry faculty, UW trainers and medical staff biannually at a UWMC Sports Academic Conference.
-Fellows have frequently presented their interesting cases at the AMSSM national meeting.
+Fellows will present during the UW Sports Medicine Grand Rounds series, a regional lecture series for the greater Seattle sports medicine community.
+Fellows have also frequently presented research and case presentations at the AMSSM national meeting.
 There are also opportunities to present topics of research or academic focus at a variety of local and national CME conferences.
 Our fellows teach medical students at the UW School of Medicine, participating in gross anatomy lab and living anatomy teaching sessions.
-Fellows also teach in the the University of Washington Family Medicine Residency Curriculum and during quarterly Seattle Children’s Hospital Orthopedic Symposia.
+Fellows also teach in the University of Washington Family Medicine Residency and during quarterly Seattle Children’s Hospital Orthopedic Symposia.

 • Our Location: Seattle.
 Seattle has so much to offer; sample some of its best through the Seattle Life link.